jaim12005/Mistral_Markitdown/README.md

 ### Mode 4: Mistral OCR Only (High Accuracy)

-**Best for**: Scanned documents, handwritten text, complex layouts
+**Best for**: When you want pure OCR analysis without MarkItDown or table extraction

 Features:
-- State-of-the-art OCR using Mistral AI
+- State-of-the-art OCR using Mistral AI's dedicated OCR model (mistral-ocr-latest)
-- Automatic model selection (pixtral-large, codestral, mistral-ocr)
+- **Works on ALL PDFs** (both scanned documents and text-based PDFs)
+- ~95% accuracy across diverse document types
+- Understands tables, equations, multi-column layouts, and complex formatting
-- Per-page improvements for weak results
+- Quality assessment of OCR results
 - Image extraction with base64 encoding
-- Files API for large documents (>4MB)
+- Files API with signed URLs for all documents

+**Why Use This Mode**:
+- You want Mistral AI's advanced document understanding
+- You need image extraction from documents
+- You want structured JSON metadata output
+- You prefer AI-powered analysis over traditional text extraction

 **Output Files**:
 - `<name>_mistral_ocr.md`: Page-by-page OCR results